 What Is the Correct Length for a Walking Stick?

 The first step towards optimal walking stick use is finding one that is of the right size for your height and body composition.
 A properly sized walking stick minimises the pressure on your shoulders, arms and wrists, prevents muscle and back pain, and reduces the risk of trips and falls.

 To determine if your current walking stick is the right size, stand with your arms relaxed by your side, wearing your regular walking shoes.
 The top of the handle of the stick should be at the same height as the bone on the outside of your wrist.
 If you want to learn how to measure for a walking stick in more detail, we strongly recommend this informative article on How Tall Your Walking Stick Should Be.

 A height-adjustable walking stick is a great alternative for those who aren't entirely sure how tall their cane should be, and don't want to commit to one before trying it out.
-This Drive Medical Blue Crackle Folding Walking Stick with Gel Handle can be adjusted from 33" to 37" (84 - 94cm), and folded into four sections, which makes it incredibly convenient to use anywhere you go.
-It features a comfortable right-angled gel handle, and a beautiful blue and black dappled pattern that is mesmerising to look at.
+This Black Height Adjustable Folding Cane with Crutch Handle comes in a range of sizes, and can be adjusted by 4 inches per size.
+Folding into four sections, this design is incredibly convenient to use anywhere you go, making this a versatile, stylish and nifty support for anywhere you need it.

 Which Side Should You Use a Walking Stick?

 A common mistake among walking stick users is to use a walking stick on their weaker side.
 Since you use your walking stick for support, this causes you to lean heavily on your painful side.
 You should always use the stick on your stronger, less painful side, as this shifts the weight of your body to the stronger side.